-Smithton Veterinary Service requires a mixed / cattle veterinarian to join our long established and expanding dairy mixed practice in north-west Tasmania.
+Smithton Veterinary Service has a new position for a new or recent graduate to join their long established and expanding dairy mixed practice in north-west Tasmania.

 Smithton Veterinary Service is a predominantly dairy cattle practice but with a good mix of beef and small animals, horses and a taste of wildlife, birds and exotics.